Wellness Program

 Health Screenings and Massage Therapy (8 a.m. to 12 p.m.)

-Announcements and Prize Drawings (10:00 a.m. and 11:40 a.m.) on the
+Announcements and Prize Drawings (10:00 a.m. and 11:40 a.m.) at the Main Stage

 The schedule is subject to change.
 Please refer to this website for the latest updates.